 You have to vote smart!
 Do not automatically vote for the first woman on the ballot: she doesn’t really need your vote, because she already has a high ranking.
 If you want to elect more women, you have to look lower on the ballot.
 Especially the candidates who do not have a high ranking, need your vote to get a seat on the city council.

 A woman with a lower spot on the ballot, can still be elected if she gets enough votes.
 She will get a place higher on the ballot and often takes the position which would have gone to a man instead.
-This is how you vote for extra women in the city council!
+This is how you vote for extra women in politics!
 But above all: find a woman who is right for you by looking into various parties and candidates on the ballot.

 Amazing to hear you’re considering that!
 We are happy to help you.
 Below you will find several tips, but also check out the ‘mentor network‘ page for further information:

 - Sign up for the Vote for a Woman Mentor Network.
 This is a party-wide network of female political aspirants and politicians.
 In the mentor network, women who have doubts about becoming politically active, or who already have a concrete political interest and ambition, are linked to female politicians.
 Something for you?
 Send an email with who you are, where you live and where your ambitions lie to firstname.lastname@example.org